YaleArchivesSpace/yale_staff_customizations/README.md

 # yale_staff_customizations

-The plugin contains general customizations of the staff interface, including YML files and other assets, like the site logo
+This plugin contains general customizations of the staff interface:

+1. Locale and enum files to support digitization events
+2. Support of Yale logo
+3. Providing the Collection ID for Resources